CleverseAcademy/exercises/README.md

    A basic TypeScript exercises meant to introduce participants to the TypeScript type system.

-Optimum solutions will later be added to the repository.
+Optimum solutions will later be added to the repository, but in TypeScript.